rukundo-kevin/JS-Challenge-Andela-/README.md

 # JS-Challenge-Andela-
-This is a challenge part of Andela Technical Leadership Program Cohort 6 about using Non Asynchronous JavaScript
+This is a challenge part of Andela Technical Leadership Program Cohort 6 about using  Asynchronous JavaScript